-Students may also regain good standing by completing additional semester(s) at their own expense and bringing their cumulative GPA and/or course completion rate up to the required standard or by completing 'l' grades or repeating failed courses for a higher grade.
+Students may also regain good standing by completing additional semester(s) at their own expense and bringing their cumulative GPA and/or course completion rate up to the required standard, or, by completing 'I' grades or repeating failed courses for a higher grade.
 It is the student's responsibility to notify the Financial Aid Office, through an appeal, in order to have their financial aid reinstated.

 Students who are reinstated by the Standards of Academic Progress Committee are placed on either Probation or Academic Plan: "Probation" (one semester) students are expected to meet the cumulative 2.0 GPA and successfully complete 66.67% or more of attempted coursework by the end of the semester for which he/she was reinstated.
-If students fail to meet these standards by the end of this probationary semester, they will be placed back on "Suspend" status.
+If the student fails to meet these standards by the end of this probationary semester, they will be placed back on "Suspend" status.

 "Academic Plan" (two or more semesters) students are expected to have a term GPA of 2.0 while improving their cumulative GPA, with other requirements as specified in their plan.
-Students on an approved academic plan are still on Probation and will remain so until achieving the requirements for Good Standing.